Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Introduction

-To improve the robustness over noisy and sparse graph, some pioneering research \cite{dai_adversarial_2018, pan_adversarially_2018, yu_learning_2018} employs adversarial training in the graph embedding process.
-These works are largely inspired by the recent generative adversarial models \cite{donahue_adversarial_2017, glover_modeling_2016, radford_unsupervised_2016}, which are shown to be effective in learning robust representations.
-Similar to the principle of adversarial autoencoder (AAE) \cite{makhzani_adversarial_2016}, the basic idea is to match the learned representations to a certain prior distribution using adversarial training.
-The underlying motivation is to enforce an additional regularization on the latent representations, and to introduce a certain amount of uncertainty in the learning process.
-This helps improve the robustness, thus upholding the potential to avoid overfitting and achieve relatively promising generalization performance.
-However, to our knowledge, none of these methods focuses on robust graph embedding under the inductive semi-supervised setting.
+To improve the model robustness over noisy graphs, some pioneering research \cite{dai_adversarial_2018, pan_adversarially_2018, yu_learning_2018} employs adversarial training in graph embedding.
+These studies are largely inspired by recent generative adversarial models \cite{donahue_adversarial_2017, glover_modeling_2016, radford_unsupervised_2016}, which are shown to be effective in learning robust representations.
+Similar to the adversarial autoencoder (AAE)~\cite{makhzani_adversarial_2016}, the basic idea is to match the learned node representations with a prior distribution using adversarial training.
+The underlying motivation is to enforce an additional regularization on the node representations, and to introduce a certain amount of uncertainty in the learning process.
+This helps improve the model robustness against noisy graphs.
+Adversarial training also upholds the potential to avoid overfitting and achieve relatively promising generalization performance.
+However, to our knowledge, none of these prior studies focuses on robust graph embedding under the inductive semi-supervised setting.

-Moreover, attention mechanism \cite{bahdanau_neural_2015, gehring_convolutional_2017, mnih_recurrent_2014} is now widely adopted in computer vision and natural language processing domains.
-The reason behind is to attend over important parts of the data, and to improve the performance of a deep learning model.
-Attention mechanism is implemented in various ways, achieving success in a variety of tasks such as machine translation \cite{bahdanau_neural_2015}, image classification \cite{mnih_recurrent_2014} and image captioning \cite{xu_show_2015}.
-Recently, a growing interest can be seen in employing attention models for graph embedding \cite{velickovic_graph_2018, wang_heterogeneous_2019, zhang_gaan_2018}.
-In graph attention networks (GATs) \cite{velickovic_graph_2018}, the hidden representation of a node is the weighted sum of its neighborhood information.
-The learnable weights are named as attention coefficients indicating the importance of different neighbors.
-Therefore, attention allows the model to highlight neighbors containing more task-relevant information, and consequently enables a leap in the model capacity.
-Furthermore, attention is likely to help the model avoid or ignore the noisy parts of a graph, thus improving robustness \cite{lee_attention_2019}.